mbreed-author/mbreed-author.github.io/_posts/2022-02-11-events-notes-21.md

 3. The **abstract poem** recited by Mr Bushell is [Ursonate](https://www.costis.org/x/schwitters/ursonate.htm) by Kurt Schwitters.
 The surrealist George Melly was surrounded by yobs in a pub car park after a performance, who were starting to beat him up, but when he started reciting this poem they stopped and left in disgust.

 <br/>

 ## Chapter 22: Occupation

 1. The Cultural Revolution in Socialist Britain is strangely prescient of modern-day events.

+4. The minibus with weapons poking out, driving around the main square, was something i witnessed in Addis Ababa in 1977 on a brief stopover.
+Colonel Menghistu was in control of the city, but not the country.

 2. While I was a student at UEA 1968-71, an American postgrad was arrested by the police for possession of cannabis.
 Magistrates gave him a fine.
 But then the university Registrar also expelled him.
 Students saw this as double jeopardy and we had our own student protests, culminating in **the occupation of the Arts Block**.